basho/basho_docs/content/riak/kv/2.1.3/using/admin/riak-admin.md

 riak-admin stat
 ```

-Full documentation of this command can be found in [[Statistics and
+Full documentation of this command can be found in [Statistics and Monitoring][use ref monitoring].
-Monitoring]].

 ## status

 Prints status information, including performance statistics, system
 health information, and version numbers.
 Further information about the
-output is available in the documentation on [[inspecting a node]].
+output is available in the documentation on [inspecting a node][cluster ops inspect node].

 ```bash
 riak-admin status